Location : Barrow-in-Furness

 The careful planning of water supplies and drainage channels is especially evident here, with a water course running through the site, under the kitchen building, and the toilets.

 The visitor centre houses an education centre and an extensive exhibition about the history of the Abbey.
 Various pieces of stone from the Abbey have been placed here for protection.
-An audio tour taking you round the Abbey is available.

 The Abbey is in the care of English Heritage